wimpysworld/umpc-ubuntu/README.md

     * Results in an effective resolution of 1280x800 to make the small display panels easily readable.
     * Simple to disable if you want to restore full resolution.
   * **GRUB is usable post-install**.
-    * GPD Pocket, MicroPC & TopJoy Falcon GRUB is rotated 90 degress, but functional.
+    * GPD Pocket, WIN 2, MicroPC & TopJoy Falcon GRUB is rotated 90 degress, but functional.
     * GPD Pocket 2 GRUB is correctly rotated and functional.
   * GPD Pocket BRMC4356 WiFi firmware enabled by default.
   * GPD Pocket fan control kernel module enable by default.